 Even in organizations where trust is otherwise low, it's common to find a particular leader who is widely and thoroughly trusted.

 What's the difference that leads to some leaders being trusted, others distrusted?
-In his book Leadership and the Power of Trust Dr. Armour identifies seven qualities of highly-trusted leaders.
-In this keynote presentation he revisits these seven qualities and explores them at greater depth.
+In my book Leadership and the Power of Trust, I identify seven qualities of highly-trusted leaders.
+In this keynote presentation, I visit these seven qualities and explore them at greater depth.